maldoinc/wireup/docs/pages/index.md

 # :thread: WireUp
-Dependency and configuration injection library in Python.

----

-WireUp is a Python library designed to provide a powerful and flexible way to manage and inject dependencies across your application, making it easier to develop, test, and maintain your codebase.
+Dependency and configuration injection library designed to provide a powerful and flexible way to manage and inject dependencies across your application, making it easier to develop, test, and maintain your codebase.